pragyatripathii19/BusinessDataManagementProject_IITM/README.md

 ## 🧩 Business Problem Statements

 1. **Forecasting Seasonal Demand**
-   The company faced difficulties forecasting demand spikes—especially during festive seasons like November—leading to inventory shortages and understaffing, which in turn caused missed sales opportunities.
+   Difficulty in predicting festive demand spikes, leading to inventory shortages and missed sales.

 2. **Customer Base Understanding**
-   VP Fire lacked a data-driven understanding of its customer base, resulting in inefficient marketing strategies and limited personalized engagement across segments.
+   Lack of a data-driven segmentation model resulted in ineffective marketing and low engagement.

 3. **Market Visibility**
-   As a relatively new player in the market, the company struggled with visibility and brand recognition in lucrative sectors such as hotels and hospitals, limiting growth.
+   Struggled to establish presence in high-potential sectors like hotels and hospitals.

 ---

 ## 🎯 Project Objectives

-* Build a **segmentation strategy** based on customer purchasing behavior to enhance retention and engagement.
+* Create a **segmentation model** based on purchase behavior
-* Develop **time series models** to forecast seasonal demand fluctuations.
+* Develop **time series forecasts** to handle seasonal fluctuations
-* Generate **strategic recommendations** using insights derived from data, aligned with business needs.
+* Deliver **strategic recommendations** for retention, engagement, and outreach

 ---